fwiffo/anduril2/README.md

 autocalibrating the temperature sensor on factory reset (the area near my computer is warmer than the default 21 C).

+## Extra-low moonlight mode

+Set USE\_EXTRA\_MOON\_CONFIG to enable an "extra-low" moonlight option in the misc-config menu.
+When enabled, moonlight mode sets the light to the lowest available brightness, then enters low-power standby mode (as if the light was off) while leaving the LED channel enabled.
+Low-power mode can't be entered until the button is released, so the light initially comes on at normal moonlight brightness.

+For dual-channel lights, this produces a brightness level similar to single-channel lights.
+The brightness is flickery and unstable, and pulsates to "normal" moonlight levels whenever the light wakes up to do whatever maintainence like checking battery levels or diddling with AUX LEDs.
+It's also in normal moonlight brightness until the button is released.

+In extra-low moonlight, the light is not in ramp mode, so no ramp-mode actions are available.
+Single click turns off, and click-hold is a momentary "normal" moonlight.
+Also, it's not possible to enter standby while the button is depressed, so extra-low moonlight doesn't work in momentary mode or lockout mode.

 ## My default config

  - Default to Advanced UI after factory reset